Copkiller: Plot

-Corrupt NYPD narcotics detectives Fred O'Connor and Bob Carvo have spent their illegal earnings on a Park Avenue apartment, viewing it as a sort of long-term investment.
+Corrupt NYPD narcotics detectives Fred O'Connor and Bob Carvo spend their illegal earnings on an apartment, viewing it as an investment.
 However, friction forms between them, as Carvo feels guilty about their scams and wants to abandon their association, asking O'Connor to pay him his share of the apartment so he can sell it, despite O'Connor's reluctance.
-Carvos's wife Lenore, a journalist critical of the police and a former fling of O'Connor's, begins to suspect her ex-partner's corruption, but is unable to prove it.

-O'Connor begins to notice a young man with tinted sunglasses who follows him to and from his secret apartment.
-After several confrontations on the street, the young man confronts O'Connor inside the apartment, claiming to be the perpetrator of a string of murders against members of the Narcotics Division, dubbed by the media as the "Copkiller".
-O'Connor quickly dismisses his assertions due to his small stature and apparent physical weakness, quickly overpowering and subduing him.
-The seemingly disturbed man gives his name as Fred Mason, but O'Connor is unable to match the name to any on-record description.
+O'Connor begins to notice a young man who follows him.
+The man eventually confronts O'Connor inside the secret apartment, claiming to be the perpetrator of various murders against members of the Narcotics Division, dubbed by the media as the "Copkiller".
+O'Connor dismisses his assertions due to his small stature and apparent physical weakness.
+The man gives his name as Fred Mason, but O'Connor cannot match the name to any on-record description.
 Mason threatens to go to the authorities about O'Connor's apartment, thereby exposing his corruption.
-An equally culpable Carvo insists on letting Mason go, and O'Connor seemingly agrees, paying Carvo his share of the apartment.
+Carvo insists on letting Mason go, and O'Connor seemingly agrees, paying Carvo his share of the apartment.
+O'Connor keeps Mason captive in its bathroom, binding him and reinforcing the door with a deadbolt.

-In fact, O'Connor keeps Mason captive in his apartment bathroom, binding him and reinforcing the door with an external deadbolt.
-Hoping to intimidate Mason into keeping silent, he tries to garner him into revealing details about his personal life, but a seemingly insolent Mason refuses to cooperate.
-Mason claims that his wealthy grandmother is looking for him, and his discovery and O'Connor's exposure is inevitable.
+Hoping to intimidate Mason into keeping silent, O'Connor tries to garner him into revealing details about his personal life.
+Mason eventually claims that his grandmother, a wealthy heiress, is looking for him, and his discovery and that O'Connor's exposure is inevitable.
 Based on news reports, O'Connor determines that Mason's real name is Leo Smith, and tracks down his grandmother Margaret on Staten Island.
-Margaret, a wealthy heiress, tells him that Leo came under her care after his parents' sudden death, but felt guilty about the wealth he was now entitled to, and developed a self-loathing complex that led him to compulsively confess to heinous crimes he had no involvement in, seeking retribution over his self-inflicted guilt.
+Margaret says that Leo came under her care after his parents' death, but felt guilty about the wealth he was now entitled to, and developed a self-loathing complex that led him to compulsively confess to heinous crimes he had no involvement in, seeking retribution over his self-inflicted guilt.
 O'Connor uncovers a secret tape recording by Leo that states his intention to confront O'Connor, thus revealing his location.